jaegertracing/documentation/content/docs/next-release/operator.md

 <3> The options for the `create-schema` job.

-NOTE: The default create-schema job uses `MODE=prod`, which implies a replication factor of `2`, using `NetworkTopologyStrategy` as the class, effectively meaning that at least 3 nodes are required in the Cassandra cluster.
+**NOTE:** The default create-schema job uses `MODE=prod`, which implies a replication factor of `2`, using `NetworkTopologyStrategy` as the class, effectively meaning that at least 3 nodes are required in the Cassandra cluster.
 If a `SimpleStrategy` is desired, set the mode to `test`, which then sets the replication factor of `1`.
 Refer to the [create-schema script](https://github.com/jaegertracing/jaeger/blob/master/plugin/storage/cassandra/schema/create.sh) for more details.

 ### Elasticesearch storage

 Under some circumstances, the Jaeger Operator can make use of the [Elasticsearch Operator](https://github.com/openshift/elasticsearch-operator) to provision a suitable Elasticsearch cluster.

-IMPORTANT: This feature is experimental and has been tested only on OpenShift clusters.
+**IMPORTANT:** This feature is experimental and has been tested only on OpenShift clusters.
 Elasticsearch also requires the memory setting to be configured like `minishift ssh -- 'sudo sysctl -w vm.max_map_count=262144'`.
 Spark dependencies are not supported with this feature [Issue #294](https://github.com/jaegertracing/jaeger-operator/issues/294).

 When there are no `es.server-urls` options as part of a Jaeger `production` instance and `elasticsearch` is set as the storage type, the Jaeger Operator creates an Elasticsearch cluster via the Elasticsearch Operator by creating a Custom Resource based on the configuration provided in storage section.
 The Elasticsearch cluster is meant to be dedicated for a single Jaeger instance.

 The self-provision of an Elasticsearch cluster can be disabled by setting the flag `--es-provision` to `false`.
-The default value is `auto`, which will make the Jaeger Operator query the Kubernetes for its ability to handle a `Elasticsearch` custom resource.
+The default value is `auto`, which will make the Jaeger Operator query the Kubernetes cluster for its ability to handle a `Elasticsearch` custom resource.
 This is usually set by the Elasticsearch Operator during its installation process, so, if the Elasticsearch Operator is expected to run *after* the Jaeger Operator, the flag can be set to `true`.

-IMPORTANT: At the moment there can be only one Jaeger with self-provisioned Elasticsearch instance per namespace.
+**IMPORTANT:** At the moment there can be only one Jaeger with self-provisioned Elasticsearch instance per namespace.

 ## Auto-injecting Jaeger Agent Sidecars